acli/stupidweasel/README.md

     mailq -v

-Deleting mails from the send queue
+Deleting mails from the Outbox
 -------------------

 If you want to delete a piece of mail from the Outbox,